-Assessment of Cultural Resources
+Assessment of the Inventory of Cultural Resources

-The following narrative provides a status report on the Washington State Inventory of Cultural Resources (hereinafter referred to as the Inventory), the state's primary repository of information on cultural resources.
+The following narrative provides a status report on the Washington State Inventory of Cultural Resources (the Inventory), the state's primary repository of information on cultural resources.
 Following the status report is an overview of the various cultural resource types found in Washington.
 This overview is not an exhaustive description of these property types, nor a scholarly context of historic trends that have shaped the place we now refer to as Washington State.
-Rather, provided here is a thumbnail sketch of Washington's cultural resource base to give readers a sense of the wide range of property types found here.
+Rather, provided here is a thumbnail sketch of Washington's cultural resource base to give readers a sense of the wide range of property types found here as well as an overview of DAHP's work to manage and protect inventory records.